 Laboratory facilities today are more focused on offering services that are reliable and easily available to patients.
 Hence, keeping time and quality on priority, these centers are working towards reaching this goal.
-While a few Laboratories emphasize more on reliability with error reduction, Turnaround time (TAT) is a crucial aspect that defines the throughput, revenue cycles, and Patient, Doctor Experience with your Lab.
+Many laboratories emphasize more on reliability with error reduction.
+However, Turnaround time (TAT) is a crucial aspect that defines the throughput, revenue cycles, and Patient, Doctor Experience with your Lab.

 TAT is a metric used to monitor the efficiency and productivity of your laboratory.
-Hence, as it is an important aspect of lab management, we must know its significance and attributes that contribute to making our services better for end-users.
+Hence, it is an important aspect of lab management.
+So, we must know its significance and attributes that contribute to making our services better for end-users.

-Secondly, using TAT to measure different laboratory aspects as well as optimize them, holds huge benefits on both operational and financial fronts.
+Secondly, using TAT to measure different laboratory aspects as well as optimize them, holds huge benefits.
+These benefits are both operational and financial focused.
 Know how to set TAT for your tests here.

 Benefits of TAT control

-Optimized turnaround time on an operational level acts as a credit to your daily revenue; improving your monthly revenue cycle.
+Optimized turnaround time for lab operations acts as a credit to your daily revenue.
+It plays a huge role in improving your monthly revenue cycle.

 With faster and reliable report delivery time, you have more credibility from patients, referrals, and business partners as well.

 In addition to that, improved service delivery time leads to an increase in the volume of samples processed per day.
-You can see double monthly throughput with a shortened timeline on delivery.
-Meanwhile, a shorter reporting time enables doctors to take quick action on reports much faster.
+You can see double monthly throughput with a shortened delivery timeline.
+Meanwhile, a shorter reporting time enables doctors to take quick action on reports.
 This improves patient service time.
 As a result, such optimization of the timeline improves doctors’ and patients’ experience with the diagnostic center.